RealTimeGenomics/rtg-core/README.md

 ## Building RTG Core package

-To build the RTG Core Non-Commercial package which can be locally installed and run:
+To build the RTG Core package which can be locally installed and run:

     $ ant zip-nojre